 The need for Cranleigh to deliver the housing requirement provided in the Waverley Local Plan Part One in full requires the allocation of sites in addition to windfall development.
-Policies CRAN2 to CRAN4 address this.
+Policies CRAN1A to CRAN1E address this.

 Through the Neighbourhood Plan process, sites put forward for development of more than 0.1 hectares were assessed for their sustainability as site allocations.
-As a result of this process, three sites were considered suitable for development:
+As a result of this process, five sites were considered suitable for development that would enable Cranleigh to meet its housing requirements over the plan period: